About me

 Supervision

 I am happy to take on MA/PhD students in these areas.
 Please email me if you are interested :) The deadline for the August admission is 1 November of the previous year.
+If you are a current BA/MA student and interested in persuing a PhD at NUS, you may be interested in applying for the IRIS@NUS programme.

 Open Science